poussy1/github-browser/README.md

 react-infinite-scroll-component : To provide the infinite scroll of the github repos,it's chosen for its reliabilty and ease of use.

-styled-components: To style the components in a descent way , it also improve code readability.
+styled-components: To style the components in a descent way , it also improves code readability.

 ## Install dependencies

-To run the project locally you have to install dependencies: npm install --save react-infinite-scroll-component npm install --save styled-components
+To run the project locally you have to install dependencies:

+npm install --save react-infinite-scroll-component

+npm install --save styled-components